Contents

-Lubrication is the process, or technique employed to reduce wear of one or both surfaces in close proximity, and moving relative to each another.
-By interposing a substance called lubricant between the surfaces to carry or to help carry the load (pressure generated) between the opposing surfaces.
+Lubrication is the process or technique employed to reduce the wear of one or both surfaces nearby and moving relative to each other.
+Interposing a substance called lubricant between the surfaces to carry or help carry the load (pressure generated) between the opposing surfaces.
 The moving parts of IC engines are required to be lubricated for proper functioning.

 Purpose of Lubrication System